echen8/fluffy-octo-eureka/README.md

 * Allan Wang

 # Deque
-An implementation of Deque (a double ended queue) that uses doubly linked nodes
+An implementation of Deque (a double ended queue) that uses doubly linked nodes.
+Compile and run DLLDeque.java

 ## Method Selection
 * `int size()`